UbiquityDotNET/Ubiquity.NET.Versioning/docfx/build-tasks/index.md

 </PropertyGroup>
 ```

+### PackageVersionUsesShortForm
+The MSBuild Property `PackageVersionUsesShortForm` is used by the task to determine the format to use for the
+`PackageVersion` property.
+The default is to use the long form supported by modern NuGet clients, however if your are
+in need of the legacy format support a project may set this property to `true` to observe the legacy behavior.

 ## BuildVersion.xml
 If the MSBuild property `BuildMajor` is not set, then the base build version is read from the
 repository file specified in the BuildVersion.xml, typically this is located at the root of a